 Regulations define a “trained operator” as a worker who:

-Powered Mobile Equipment Audio Playlist
+About Legislation for Powered Mobile Equipment Training - Audio

 While the specific training will change for each type of PME, the general requirements are the same, no matter the type of equipment being operated; a riding lawn mower, a Zamboni, a forklift or any other type of powered mobile equipment.